-How have today’s top apps used marketing tactics to retain users and outlast the competition?
-Here are a few of the very best retention marketing campaigns to inspire your own efforts.
+How have today’s top apps used retention marketing tactics to retain users and outlast the competition?
+Here are a few of the very best customer retention program examples to inspire your own efforts.

 MyFitnessPal helps users track calories and log workouts via a simple user interface and comprehensive food database.